aruffj/p4g_school_hints/README.md

 This mod was a suggestion by the excellent mod creator [rudiger_gb](https://gamebanana.com/members/1491857)!
 Make sure to check out his work.
 Thanks again for the intro into the tools and even more for proofreading. :)

 ## V.02 changes:
 - Correction of wording after proofreading.
+- Finished Text files

 ## V.01 changes:
 - Changed/Added lines to the following date school questions.